salmanjt/elegance/README.md

 # Elegance 🎴
 The elegance theme for Oh-My-Posh is perfect for those who value clean lines, simplicity, and a touch of sophistication.
 It strikes the perfect balance between functionality and style.

 Elegance is a skin for Oh-My-Posh, a cross-shell prompt theme engine.

-Currently it is available in four unique color flavors, each offering its own unique look and feel.
+Currently, it is available in four unique color flavors, each offering its own unique look and feel.

 ## Screenshots